pymupdf/PyMuPDF-Utilities/README.md

 * **doc-browser.py** - a complete GUI document displaying script using **Tkinter**!
 It features a zooming facility and can display all document types supported by MuPDF (i.e. **not just PDFs!**).
 It requires [PySimpleGUI](https://pypi.org/project/PySimpleGUI/), an awesome pure Python package exclusively based on Tkinter.
 For response time improvements, we are also using [Pillow](https://pypi.org/project/Pillow/).

 * **layout-analyzer.py** - create an output PDF for a given PDF with text and graphics layout analysis.
 Each text and graphics block is surrounded by a rectangle (only metadata is shown, no image content).
 Output PDF has page dimensions of the input's `/MediaBox`.
 The input's `/CropBox` is indicated by a gray background rectangle - see example files in this repo: demo1.pdf and layout-demo1.pdf in folder `text-extraction`.

-* **textlayout.py** - in folder `text-extraction` extracts the text of a document in a **_layout-preserving_** manner: text in tables, text surrounding images, multi-column pages, etc. should be reproduced fairly faithfully.

 * **clean-cont.py** - **(requires v1.13.5)** Inspect PDF pages whether any have multiple /Contents objects.
 If not, exit immediately.
 If **yes**, check if any contents are shared between pages.
 If **yes**, save the document using the "clean" option and exit.
 If **not,**  join multiple page contents into one and save with option "garbage=3" (which removes now unused objects).